 ANGSANAcare is a fully registered, not-for-profit Malaysian Society, created to provide mental health therapies to underprivileged children who are either requiring palliative care or suffering from chronic or critical illnesses in Government hospitals in Malaysia.
 These services may be extended to caregivers or parents of the patients too in the hope of improving the life of the unwell child.
 Our services are free of charge.
 We depend completely on public and corporate funding and are not affiliated to any political or religious groups.

 In 2012, Dr Loh Ee Chin of UMMC identified a need for a special area of treatment for her patients in palliative care, who were suffering enormous pain and extreme stress.
 In Singapore, Australia, UK, the US and in many developed countries, doctors were tapping into the expertise of art, play and music therapies that were not often used in Malaysia.
 Dr Loh was determined to introduce complementary support such as this, for the children in her care.
-She ran a test programme with a music therapist in Kuala Lumpur, funded by a private individual, Ms Chung.
+She ran a test programme with a music therapist in Kuala Lumpur.
 The benefits of this type of therapy were immediately evident.
 She noticed that the children were becoming less fearful and, in turn, experiencing less pain.
 A sense of calm and internal wellbeing was restored to them.
 Singing or playing with musical instruments with the therapist allowed children to experience joy; songs and poetry helped them to express their innermost fears for the future.

-Ria Thomas founded the new Society, ANGSANAcare, and along with Vice Chair, Sharon Yong Abdullah and a committee of dedicated members, expanded the scope to provide counselling, music, art and play therapies to children and their families in palliative care.
+Ria Thomas founded ANGSANAcare, and along with Vice Chair, Sharon Yong Abdullah and a committee of dedicated members, expanded the scope to provide counselling, music, art and play therapies to children and their families in palliative care.
 The enthusiasm and hard work of this team, led to the inauguration and services of ANGSANAcare, a new Malaysian Society, on the 3rd March 2015.

 Testimony from Dr Eni Juraidah (Consultant Paediatric Haematologist/oncologist IPHKL)